Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 As it can be seen in Fig.~\ref{fig:p32wavephase}, the $P^{3/2}$ phase barely changes from the UFD (orange) to the CFD (black continuous curve with the grey band).
 Recall that, for all means and purposes, this wave is elastic up to 1.8 GeV, and thus is completely determined by its phase.
 The $\chi^2/dof$ of the data, with the same systematic uncertainty estimations used for the UFD fit, changes from 1.2 for the UFD to around 2 for the CFD.

 However, it can be noticed that the central value of the CFD phase stays positive from threshold up to $\sqrt{s}\simeq 1\,$GeV.
 As we will see in \ref{sec:sumrules}, this makes the scattering length larger and somewhat closer to the sum rule and ChPT results.
-Actually, all our dispersive sum rules in Table~\ref{tab:leparameters} in section \ref{sec:sumrules}, the predictions coming from the ones of B\"uttiker et al.~\cite{Buettiker:2003wj} and the ChPT determinations~\cite{Bernard:1990kw,Bijnens:2004bu} point to a slightly positive scattering length, even though the partial wave far from threshold has to be repulsive according to the existing data, which lies above 1 GeV.
+Actually, all our dispersive sum rules in Table~\ref{tab:leparameters} in section \ref{sec:sumrules}, the predictions coming from the ones of B\"uttiker et al.~\cite{Buettiker:2003wj} and the ChPT determinations~\cite{Bernard:1990kw,Bijnens:2004bu} point to a slightly positive scattering length, even though the partial wave far from threshold has to be negative according to the existing data, which lie above 1 GeV.

 The CFD parameters of this wave are listed in Table~\ref{tab:Pelparam}.
-They lie within less than one third of the uncertainties of their UFD counterpart, except for $\hat s$, that signals the energy where the phase changes sign, which has moved by two standard deviations up to $0.88\pm0.17\,$GeV$^2$.
+They lie within less than one-third of the uncertainties of their UFD counterpart, except for $\hat s$, which signals the energy where the phase changes sign, which has moved by two standard deviations up to $(0.88\pm0.17)\,$GeV$^2$.

-The consistency of this CFD parameterization with its dispersive representations can be seen in the bottom right panel of in Fig.~\ref{fig:alltogether}, whereas for the UFD case (bottom left) there was a considerable disagreement with the HDR when the $F^-$ is used unsubtracted.
+The consistency of this CFD parameterization with its dispersive representations can be seen in the bottom right panel of in Fig.~\ref{fig:alltogether}, whereas for the UFD case (bottom left) there was a considerable disagreement with the HPWDR when the $F^-$ is used unsubtracted.

 \underline{$P^{1/2}$ partial wave} \\